Styner2023/few-track-demo/readme.md

 # Instructions

 - Download this project by clicking on the green `<> Code` button and selecting `Download ZIP`.
 Once downloaded, extract the files.
 - Open the folder in VSCode.
 Here's a link to [Download VSCode](https://code.visualstudio.com/) if you don't have it installed yet.
 This is where you will be editing the code.
+(You can use Notepad, Textedit, or any plain text editor also but you won't the code hints and other features offered by a code editor.)
 - Now open the file `index.html` in your file explorer to open it in the web browser.
 This is where you will see all the changes once they take effect.

 1. Let's start in the `index.html` file using your code editor